Saa1amand3r/monsterini-frontend/README.md

 - **Google Gemini AI**
 - **Apache Parquet**
 - **Swagger/OpenAPI**
-## Docker Support

-The application includes Docker Compose configuration for the PostgreSQL database.
-To run the entire application in Docker, you can create a Dockerfile and add it to the compose configuration.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.